Close

 How To Prepare

 Preheat the oven to 425 degrees Fahrenheit.
-Line up a couple baking sheets for a nice roast.
-Mix the potatoes with the ingredients mentioned on the list in a bowl until they looked even and stirred well.
+Line up a couple of baking sheets for a nice roast.
+Mix the potatoes with the ingredients mentioned on the list in a bowl until they look even, and stir well.
 Coat with the oil and herb uniformly on both sides and place the potatoes on the baking sheets.
 Bake for 15 minutes and flip the wedges to the other side.
-Keep cooking until the colour turns rusty brown for each side.
-Keep flipping and cooking them uniformly until both sides look the same colour and remove them from the oven.
-Serve hot along with a dip for a finish.
+Keep cooking until the colour turns rusty brown on each side.
+Keep flipping and cooking them uniformly until both sides look the same colour, and remove them from the oven.
+Serve hot, along with a dip for a finish.

 Time Required